digitalmediabremen/documents/How_to_Conduct_a_Recherche.md

 - plain internet searches ( i.e via search engines and keywords )
 - user-generated information hubs ( e.g LLM, blogs, instagram, crowd funding platforms etcetera )
-- public information hubs ( e.g wikipedia, patent databases, etcetera )
+- public information hubs ( e.g wikipedia, patent databases, research databases[^1], artistic research databases[^2], etcetera )
-- physical libraries + archives ( e.g books, magazins, catalogs etcetera )
+- physical libraries[^3] + archives ( e.g books, magazins, catalogs etcetera )
 - conversations with different kinds of people ( e.g interviews )

-a good starting point is for example the page [Useful Information for Digital Media Students](https://blogs.digitalmedia-bremen.de/useful-information-for-digital-media-students/), a collection of probably useful things.
+a good starting point is for example the page [Things You Should Know as An Interaction Design / New Media Art Student](http://dm-hb.de/dmtyskaaidnmas) or [Useful Information for Digital Media Students](https://blogs.digitalmedia-bremen.de/useful-information-for-digital-media-students/), a collection of probably useful things.

 ## How to Organize, Archive and Present Findings

-- in dedicated tools ( e.g miro, google doc, pinterest, etcetera )
+- in dedicated tools ( e.g miro, google doc, pinterest, padlet, etcetera )
 - on a blog
 - in a custom-made format ( e.g markdown-based notation system )
 - in a moodboard or collage